 Get prepared for your next outdoor adventure with these savvy tips from our fellow nomads.

 What precautions can travelers take to lower the risk of contracting or spreading coronavirus?
 Check out our tips for safe travel during the pandemic.

 11 key images from our travel community that capture the essence of travel, and why it means so much to us.

 How are coronavirus (COVID-19) restrictions affecting travel to Morocco?

-How is coronavirus (COVID-19) affecting travelers in Poland?
+What are the issues affecting travelers in Poland?
 Read the latest travel warnings and alerts.

 How are coronavirus (COVID-19) restrictions affecting travel to Kenya?

 The Ethiopian Plateau is a region of Africa unlike any other, home to golden-maned monkeys, Ethiopian wolves, and ancient, frescoed churches carved from rock.

 The Rugby World Cup is on between Sept 20 and Nov 2, in cities all over Japan.
 Here’s what to see and do between matches.